Ollie-Pearce/rustmc/README.md

 ---

 ## 2. Experiment 2 (Crates)

-Due to the significant demands imposed by linking, transforming and verifying large LLVM modules this experiment may require significant system resources.
-All our tests were run inside the provided Docker container on a machine running Ubuntu 22.04.5 LTS with the following specifications:
+Due to the significant demands imposed by linking, transforming and verifying large LLVM modules parts of this experiment may require significant system resources.
+All our tests were run inside the provided Docker container on a machine running with the following specifications:

-`CPU = Intel(R) Xeon(R) Silver 4410Y @ 2.0GHz (Sapphire Rapids), Cores (Physical) 48 (24), Memory: 128GB`
+- CPU = Intel(R) Xeon(R) Silver 4410Y @ 2.0GHz (Sapphire Rapids)
+- Cores (Physical) 48 (24)
+- Memory: 128GB`
+- OS: Ubuntu 22.04.5 LTS

 To replicate the results in Table 2, navigate to `experiment2_crates/` and run the following command: